Key takeaways

 Do penis enlargement pills work?

-Unfortunately, according to Seth Cohen, MD, MPH, urologist at NYU Langone Health, "there are no supplements out there that are going to grow the size of your penis."
+Unfortunately, "there are no supplements out there that are going to grow the size of your penis,” according to Seth Cohen, MD, MPH, urologist at NYU Langone Health.

-As of now, surgery is the only way to permanently enlarge your penis.
-However, tools like penis pumps, cock rings, and more can help you achieve a firmer, longer lasting erection (more on this later).
+As of now, surgery is the most reliable way to permanently enlarge your penis.
+Though penile traction devices have shown some promise in increasing penile length, the results aren’t as good as surgery.
+That being said, tools like penis pumps, cock rings, and more can help you achieve a firmer, longer-lasting erection (more on this later).

 What claims do penis enlargement pills make?